As-Tomas/Additional-Tax-for-Small-Orders/.pnotes/notes.md

-MVA should be included or not?
-Test live server.
+MVA should be included or not? - not it is additional Test live server.